biod/BioD/README.md

   - Automatic parallelization of tasks where possible
   - Avoiding unnecessary memory allocations

-## Why D?
+## Why BioD?

-[D is a language](http://www.dlang.org) that suits parallel programming because  the compiler provides certain guarantees.
-The D programmming language offers multi-paradigm programming features and can be considered as both a low and high-level hybrid object orientated and functional (OOP/FP) programming language.
-D's templating/generics features are far easier than that of C++.
+BioD makes use of [D programming language](http://www.dlang.org) features that make it possible to develop high performance bioinformatics tools (e.g. [sambamba](https://github.com/biod/sambamba)).
+D is both a low and high-level hybrid object orientated and functional (OOP/FP) programming language with templating/generic features are far easier than that of C++.

 ## D programming language resources
 * [The D Programming Language](https://www.amazon.com/D-Programming-Language-Andrei-Alexandrescu/dp/0321635361) by Andrei Alexandrecu